Spotlight on: Georgia Clarke

 Tell us about your education pathway so far and how you ended up at Fusion.

 I have a background in biology and spent a few years working in microbiology laboratories.
 I decided to take this experience and combine it with my artistic abilities, and study medical art at Dundee.
+I actually started the course wanting to do illustration, but after I tried 3D modelling and animation, I loved it!
+I made that my focus and jumped at the chance of training at Fusion.

 How was the transition from graduate to intern?